Switchover Media: As Switchover Media

 On 8 December 2008, Disney made an agreement to increase ownership in Jetix Italy's parent company Jetix Europe to 96%, and eventually purchased the remainder of the company and had them delisted from Euronext.

 On 1 July 2009, K-2 was rebranded as simply K2, and launched as a standalone free-to-air broadcast network.

 On 15 July 2009, Jetix Italy S.r.l. announced a management buyout from Jetix Europe under the name of Switchover Media, and would purchase the GXT and K2 networks and blocks from The Walt Disney Company.
 The company also agreed to operate Jetix Italy for Disney until its rebranding as Disney XD Italy would go to fruition.

 In June 2010, Switchover launched a channel aimed at a young male audience, titled Frisbee, which was broadcast on Sky Italia and Digital terrestrial television.

 In 2012, Switchover moved out of the youth market with the launch of two specialized adult skewing channels.
-On May 14, the company launched Giallo, a female focused channel with crime drama, thrillers and whodunits programming from the US and Europe.
+On May 14, the company launched Giallo, a focused channel with crime drama, thrillers and whodunits programming from the US and Europe.
 In the Summer, the company under an agreement with Gruner+Jahr/Mondadori launched Focus on Italian digital terrestrial television, based on the popular science magazine of the same name.
-The channel is aimed at a male audience and factual based programming.
+The channel is aimed at a male audience and factual-based programming.

 In January 2013, Switchover was acquired by Discovery Communications (now Warner Bros.
 Discovery).
-GXT and its timeshift both ceased broadcasting on December 31, 2014.
+GXT and its timeshift both ceased broadcasting on 31 December 2014.